 The other thing is that you need to maintain it and clean its interior relatively often.
 You’ll want to treat the car like you treat your home.

-After all, you don’t want to tangle your feet in wrappers every time you need to step on a pedal.
+You don’t want to tangle your feet in wrappers every time you need to step on a pedal.
 Which is always.
 Also, you don’t want your pet’s hair stuck on your pants’ rear when you get into the office or wherever it is that you’re working.
 That sandwich you ate yesterday?
 Is there anything worse than having an egg yolk smeared on the upholstery?

-Not to mention the smell of a car in winter, spring, summer, or fall – whenever there’s some kind of precipitation, which readily brings damp to your carpets.
+Not to mention the smell of a car in winter, spring, summer, or fall – whenever there’s some kind of precipitation, which readily brings dampness to your carpets.
 And all of us know there’s hardly a stubborner stink than a piece of mildew growing beneath the floor mats.

 Good times, bad times – all of them leave a mark on the car.
 So, let’s see what you can do to attend to your vehicle’s interior.